 There are obviously strong possibilities here for groups with initiative but each of them will only collect from a small percentage of households so we are still only intercepting a small percentage of our e-waste.
 This is clearly a work in progress – but at least it is now in progress.

 The PC RECYCLERS chart lists website references but you can’t just click on them and they are a bit old anyway.
-These links take you to the organisations the chart refers to but not to exactly the same documents:
+These links (all updated Dec 2019) take you to the organisations the chart refers to but not to the same documents: